onqtam/headjack/docs/what/numbers.md

 The growth of the chain and the state will differ by a few things:

 One difference between Headjack and financial blockchains is that they don't force historical records into the state whereas that is the main value proposition of Headjack.

+factor in changing of the IP addresses in the throughput - make a complete best guess showing all use cases with percentages

 This is a solution that is provably possible and better and can only get better in time with further innovation and scaling